spark404/ccloader-rust/CCLoader/README.md

 Note that connecting the 3.3v is optional when the device is powered by USB.

-This version has been tested with a CC2531 USB stick:
+This version has been tested with a CC2531 USB stick and an Arduino Leonardo:

 `ID 0451:16a8 Texas Instruments, Inc. CC2531 ZigBee`